A journey on the Trans Siberian Railway should be on everyone’s bucket list. It is one of the greatest train adventures in the world.

 On every train, there is a list of all the stops and the duration of the stops.
 If the stop is longer than twenty minutes, go out, get some air, and buy some (local) food/drinks at the station.

-Pay attention where you have to get off
+- Pay attention to where you have to get off

-If you like our tips, please share it with someone you think should travel the Trans Siberian Railway!
+If you like our tips, please share them with someone you think should travel the Trans Siberian Railway!

 And if somehow we missed something, let us know.